 Engage your digital Customers

 It would be difficult for your customers to be constantly in touch with your team for getting their required documents and to query the location of their cargo.
 An online portal with live tracking features and provision for downloading documents such as BL, POD, etc. can help your customers in a big way.
-You can also provide feedback and complaint registration platform as well for better engagement.
+You can also provide feedback and a complaint registration platform as well for better engagement.

 Encourage Social distancing